Butterscotch pie is a classic dessert recipe that is simple to make and turns out delicious every time.

 Add the egg whites to a large bowl, along with the cream of tartar.

-Use your hand mixer to beat the egg whites until they are stiff.
+Use your hand mixer to beat the egg whites until you get stiff peaks.

-Pour the sugar into the egg whites and mix again until the sugar is combined and the egg whites are shiny.
+Pour the granulated white sugar into the egg whites and mix again until the sugar is combined and the egg whites become stiff glossy peaks.

 Spread the meringue on top of the pie and take your spatula and sort of bop the meringue to get some peaks.